Closed

 First Nations, claims research units, or Indigenous representative organizations

-Work plan and budget required
+Work plan and budget must be included

 What expenses are eligible under Specific Claims Research, Development and Submission Program?

-Community engagement and consultation
+Community engagement and consultation in the identification and assessment of potential claims

-Preparation of claims research reports and claim submissions
+Write-up of claims research reports

 Who can I contact for more information about the Specific Claims Research, Development and Submission Program?